 Cambridge-based Darktrace sounds similar to Cylance in terms of its AI cybersecurity system, detecting and responding to previously unidentified threats using machine learning and mathematics.
 Founded a year after Cylance in 2013, Darktrace has raised a respectable $104.5 million, including a $64 million Series C last July.
 Claiming 400 employees across 24 global locations, Darktrace recently announced it had secured more than $150 million in contracts in its last fiscal quarter and boasted a 500 percent increase in annual growth for contracts in the Asia Pacific region for its Enterprise Immune System.

 Its platform uses AI algorithms to detect threats in different industries and on various types of networks, including physical, cloud and virtualized networks, as well as Internet of Things and industrial control systems.
 One case study of a multi-billion-dollar company found that the client was able to recuperate the cost of Darktrace’s Enterprise Immune System by eliminating other antivirus systems, as well as reduce mean detection time of threats by 40 percent.
-We’ll take a closer look at this fast-growing startup in an article titled “Darktrace Creates Enterprise Immune System Using AI“.
+We took a much closer look at this fast-growing startup in an article titled “Darktrace Creates Enterprise Immune System Using AI“.

 Deep Instinct, based in Tel Aviv, claims to be the first company to apply deep learning to cybersecurity, despite being founded in 2014.
 No details are readily available on its funding, but backers include Blumberg Capital and U.S. News & World Report.
 Its stat sheet should sound familiar to us by now: Deep Instinct’s AI cybersecurity system can anticipate a threat against previously undefined intrusions across devices and servers.
 That protection extends to end points, such as a laptop, even when the device is not connected to the internet.